Hitoshi Igarashi: Death

 In early 1989, Supreme Leader of Iran Ruhollah Khomeini issued a fatwa, calling for the death of "the author of the Satanic Verses book, which is against Islam, the Prophet and the Qur'an".
-In March 1991, Khomeini's successor Ali Khamenei issued a further fatwa and multimillion-dollar bounty for the death of "any of those involved in its publication who are aware of its content".
+In March 1991, Khomeini's successor, Ali Khamenei, issued a further fatwa and multimillion-dollar bounty for the death of "any of those involved in its publication who are aware of its content".
 In 1990, one year after the issuing of these fatwas, Igarashi and his publisher Gianni Palma held a press conference in Tokyo to announce their translation into Japanese of The Satanic Verses.
 Shi'a Muslims attended the event in order to protest the publication, and midway through, a Pakistani Muslim rushed onto the stage and attempted to assault Palma.
 The attacker was arrested and deported.

 A year and a half later, Igarashi was stabbed repeatedly in the face and arms by an unknown assailant and died.
 His body was found on 12 July 1991 in his office at the University of Tsukuba.
+The autopsy showed that he had died within a four-hour timeframe, specifically between 10:00 p.m. on 11 July and 2:00 a.m. on 12 July.

 In 2006, the statute of limitations on the stabbing expired.
 Kenneth M. Pollack alleged in The Persian Puzzle that the attack was a covert operation by the Iranian Revolutionary Guards.